pingcap/docs/tidb-cloud/size-your-cluster.md

 > **Note:**
 >
-> If the node size of TiKV is set as **4 vCPU, 16 GiB**, note the following restrictions:
+> If the node size of TiKV is set as **2 vCPU, 16 GiB (beta)** or **4 vCPU, 16 GiB**, note the following restrictions:
 >
 > - The node quantity of TiDB can only be set to 1 or 2, and the node quantity of TiKV is fixed to 3.
-> - TiKV can only be used with 4 vCPU TiDB.
+> - 2 vCPU TiKV can only be used with 2 vCPU TiDB.
+4 vCPU TiKV can only be used with 4 vCPU TiDB.
 > - TiFlash is unavailable.

 ### TiKV node quantity